Wrinkled fingers and toes,

 This table shows the entire quantity and baker’s percentages for each ingredient.
 If you’d like to make two focaccia, just double everything in the table below.

-There’s no specific levain build for this focaccia, just use some of your sourdough starter when it’s mature (at it’s peak height when you’d normally give it a feeding).
+There’s no specific levain build for this focaccia, just use some of your sourdough starter when it’s ripe (when you’d normally give it a refreshment).
+See my post on the differences between a levain and sourdough starter for more information on the two preferments.

 Target final dough temperature (FDT) is 76°F (24°C).